Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Object Detection Image.rst

 |image01|

 Select Neural Network (NN) task and models using modelSelect() function highlighted in yellow.
 This function takes 4 arguments: Neural Network task, Object Detection model, Face Detection model and Face Recognition model.
-Replace with “NA_MODEL” if they are not necessary for your selected Neural Network task.
+Replace with "NA_MODEL" if they are not necessary for your selected Neural Network task.
 Note that it is mandatory to call modelSelect() function before calling the begin() function.

 Valid Neural Network task: ``OBJECT_DETECTION``